Nana Aba Appiah Amfo

 Nana Aba Appiah Amfo (born 30 September 1971) is a Ghanaian linguist, university administrator and the current Vice-chancellor at the University of Ghana.
+She is the first female vice-chancellor of the University of Ghana.
+In the history of Ghana, she is the fourth female vice-chancellor.
 Until her appointment, she was the Pro Vice-Chancellor for Academics and Students Affairs at the University of Ghana in West Africa.

-Early life and Education
+Early life and education

 Nana Aba Appiah Amfo was born in Kumasi on September 30, 1971.
 She had her early education at then University Primary School (now KNUST Basic School), She continued her basic education at Services Primary School at Takoradi and Goldfields School Complex in Tarkwa.
-Amfo attended Holy Child School for her 'O'Level education and later attended Archbishop Porter Girls’ Secondary School for her A’ Level.
+Amfo attended Holy Child School for her 'O'Level education and later attended Archbishop Porter Girls' Secondary School for her A' Level.
 She proceeded to the University of Ghana, from 1991 to 1996, for a Bachelor's degree in French and Linguistics.
 She completed the Norwegian University of Science and Technology in Trondheim, Norway in 2001 with an MPhil degree in Linguistics and acquired a PhD degree in 2007 from the same university in Linguistics.

 Career

 Amfo began her career as a lecturer at the Department of Linguistics at the University of Ghana in 2001.
 After leaving to pursue further studies in Norway, she returned to Ghana and continued lecturing at the University of Ghana.
 She was promoted to the rank of Senior Lecturer in 2007, the same year she obtained her PhD.
 She became an associate professor in 2011, and Professor in 2017.
 She was elected an executive committee member of Fédération Internationale des Langues et Littératures Modernes.
 Nana Aba Amfo served as the Pro Vice-Chancellor for Academic and Student Affairs at the University of Ghana from November 2019 to July 2021.
 In July 2021, she was appointed as the Acting Vice Chancellor.
-She received professional management training from the University of Applied Sciences, Germany, INSEAD and Harvard Business School.
+She received professional management training from the Osnabrück University of Applied Sciences, Germany, INSEAD and Harvard Business School.
 She has served as the Chairperson of the Department of Linguistics (2013–14) and the Dean of the School of Languages.
 Amfo serves on the advisory board of Coalition of People Against Sexual and Gender-Based Violence and Harmful Practices (CoPASH) under the auspices of the UNFPA.